pulkitsharma07/pulkitsharma07.github.io/_posts/2023-05-04-self-hosting-blog.markdown

 * Backups.
 * Related to the above, I thing I would like to look into is automating provisioning of the pi server(s) from scratch.
   * IMO the playbook or recipe based approaches are difficult to test from scratch, so I would prefer some modifiable "image" based approach (where I can change hostname etc).
-* Probably Host [Plausible Analytics](https://plausible.io/docs/self-hosting) on the Pi for the blog.
 * Setup [log2ram](https://ikarus.sg/extend-sd-card-lifespan-with-log2ram/) to buffer writes to the sdcard.